by Tara Mitchell

 These burlap tubes filled with compost and wood chip mulch provide multiple benefits for stormwater management.
 They physically filter sediment and serve as a physical barrier, slowing the velocity of water.
 Due to its water holding capacity, the compost captures and holds water, reducing flow.
 The micro-organisms provide additional long-term benefit by chemically breaking down, binding and reducing nutrients and pollutants, such as heavy metals, petroleum products, and harmful bacteria, thus protecting water quality.
 And, because the burlap is biodegradable, the tubes do not have to be removed and continue to provide a benefit as they decompose in place.

 All the Earth Is a Rain Garden

 As the tour ended, John noted, “All the earth is a rain garden.”
 The entire landscape works as a system, absorbing, infiltrating, releasing, cleaning, and cycling water.
 Like the composting process, that system is dependent on a continual supply of organic matter.
 John emphasized the importance of using, re-using, and retaining existing wood, stumps, brush or other natural material on site so that organic matter can remain part of the cycle of growth, death, decomposition, and renewal.
 Composting and returning organic matter back to the earth at any stage of decay is to partake in preserving, restoring, and maintaining this vital cycle of life.

 About the Author

 Tara Mitchell is a landscape architect with Massachusetts Department of Transportation.
-Her focus is on ecological restoration, naturalistic landscape design, native seeding, and vegetation management.
+Her responsibilities include design, design review, and construction services for landscape restoration.
 Tara may be reached at firstname.lastname@example.org.